You will find the following on this page:

 Broken Glassware, Waste Laboratory Glassware (WLG)

-If they DO NOT contain or ARE NOT contaminated with Radioactive Material (any amount), Chemicals (more than a trace amount) or Infectious Material (any amount), then these waste materials are Waste Laboratory Glassware (WLG).
+If they DO NOT contain or ARE NOT contaminated with Radioactive Material (any amount), Chemicals (more than a trace amount) or Biohazardous Material (any amount), then these waste materials are Waste Laboratory Glassware (WLG).